-- 4.1 The Committee must make a determination on the Executive Director's recommendation within 90 days of concluding the hearing [s.49(2)(b)]. - 4.2 The Committee must make one of the following determinations: - (i) Determine that the place or part of the place, or object, is of State-level cultural heritage significance and is to be included in the Victorian Heritage Register [s.49(1)(a)] or - (ii) Determine that the place or part of the place, or object, is not of State-level cultural heritage significance and is not to be included in the Victorian Heritage Register [s.49(1)(b)] or - (iii) Determine that a place is not to be included in the Victorian Heritage Register but refer the recommendation and submissions to the relevant planning authority for consideration for an amendment to the planning scheme [s.49(1)(c)(i)] or determine that it is more appropriate for steps to be taken under the Planning and Environment Act 1987 or by any other means to protect or conserve the place [s.49(1)(c)(ii)]. - 4.3 A report detailing the reasons for the Committee's decision will be provided to all people who participated in the hearing and will be made available through the Heritage Council's website and Australian Legal Information Institute's Victorian Law Resources at www.austlii.edu.au/au/vic. - 4.4 Each person participating in the hearing is to bear their own costs.
-The Heritage Council is not able to award costs and determinations will not address any claims for costs.
+- 4.1 The Committee must make a determination on the Executive Director's recommendation within 90 days of concluding the hearing [s.49(2)(b)]. - 4.2 The Committee must make one of the following determinations: - (i) Determine that the place or object, or part of the place or object, is of State-level cultural heritage significance and is to be included in the Heritage Register [s.49(1)(ab)-(ac)]; or - (ii) Determine that the place or object, or part of the place or object, is not of State-level cultural heritage significance and is not to be included in the Heritage Register [s.49(1)(ab)-(ac)]; or - (iii) Determine that a place or part of the place is not to be included in the Heritage Register but refer the recommendation and any submissions to the relevant planning authority or the Minister administering the Planning and Environment Act 1987 to consider the inclusion of the place or part of the place in a planning scheme in accordance with the objectives set out in section 4(1)(d) of that Act [s.49(1)(c)(i)]; or - (iv) Determine that it is more appropriate for steps to be taken under the Planning and Environment Act 1987 or by any other means to protect or conserve the place or part of the place [s.49(1)(c)(ii)]; or - (v) In the case of a recommendation in respect of an object nominated under section 27A, determine that the object, or part of the object, is to be included in the Heritage Register if it is integral to understanding the cultural heritage significance of a registered place or a place the Heritage Council has determined to be included in the Heritage Register [s.49(1)(ca)]; or - (vi) In the case of a recommendation in respect of additional land nominated under section 27B, determine that the additional land, or any part of the additional land, is to be included in the Heritage Register if- - the State-level cultural heritage significance of the place, or part of the place, would be substantially less if the additional land or any part of the additional land which is or has been used in conjunction with the place were developed; or - the additional land or any part of the additional land surrounding the place, or part of the place, is important to the protection or conservation of the place or contributes to the understanding of the place.